grafana/agent/docs/sources/flow/reference/components/module.string.md

 `module.string` is a *module loader* component.
 A module loader is a Grafana Agent Flow component which retreives a module and runs the components defined inside of it.

-*TODO: Add link to module concept page above once merged*
+*TODO: Add link to modules concept page once merged*

 ## Usage